On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Evaluation

-Overall, our systems substantially reduce latency while maintaining precision comparable to the baseline. {\sys} consistently achieves the lowest latency with high precision, followed closely by {\sys} Quant, which provides the next-best performance.
-This result strongly validates the effectiveness of our design.
+Zooming in on the Wikipedia dataset, \autoref{fig:microbenchmark-latency-wikipedia} shows the detailed latency and precision on the compared systems and two platforms. {\sys} consistently achieves the lowest latency with high precision, followed closely by {\sys} Quant, which provides the next-best performance.
 Furthermore, the results highlight a clear trade-off configurable via the dispersion threshold: increasing the threshold from Low to High improves precision at the cost of a smaller latency reduction.
-Quantitatively, our system's benefits are significant.
-For the most significant case, the \texttt{Bge-Minicpm} model on the HotpotQA dataset at Precision@1, {\sys} reduces latency by 72\%compared to HF and 89\% compared to HF Offload, with no loss in precision.
-Even in the most challenging scenario, the \texttt{Qwen3-8B} model on HotpotQA at Precision@10, {\sys} still reduces latency by 50\% while matching the baseline's precision.
-Finally, for larger models such as \texttt{Qwen3-4B/8B}, the HF baseline fails to run on our hardware platforms due to its large memory footprint.
-In contrast, our system enables low-latency inference for these powerful models, further underscoring its practical utility and effectiveness.
-For the \texttt{Qwen3-8B} model on HotpotQA, the {\sys} with Low threshold setting abnormally increase precision significantly compared to the HF baselines.
+Quantitatively, {\sys} reduces latency up to 72\% compared to HF and 88\% compared to HF Offload, with no loss in precision.
+For the \texttt{Qwen3-8B} model, the {\sys} with Low threshold setting abnormally increases precision significantly compared to the HF baselines.
 We attribute this to the overfitting of the \texttt{Qwen3-8B} model~\cite{zhang2025qwen3embedding}; our low-threshold {\sys} provides a regularizing effect by bypassing the later layers, thereby enhancing its generalization.

-In summary, extensively latency microbenchmarks demonstrate our system achieves substantial latency reductions (up to 89\%) while preserving precision.
-This effectiveness holds across a range of models and hardware platforms.
+In summary, extensive latency microbenchmarks demonstrate our system achieves substantial latency reductions (up to 89.2\%) while preserving precision.
+This effectiveness holds across a range of models, datasets, and hardware platforms.
 Crucially, our system enables low-latency inference on large models that are otherwise infeasible to run.

 \paragraph{Memory Footprint.} \autoref{fig:microbenchmark-memory} illustrates the inference memory footprint overtime of the compared systems across five different models.
 The benchmark was conducted on the NVIDIA platform with ranking top-10 out of 20 input candidates with an average sequence length of 500.
 The results on the Apple platform are similar to those on the NVIDIA platform, we do not elaborate further.